 Add in the increasing horsepower of cars and SUVs.
 A Volvo hybrid SUV has 400hp.
 Going 0-60 in 5 seconds — you just barely touch the pedal — is a recipe for pedestrian deaths.
 Most SUVs have very high bumpers, so kids are going under the car when struck, not onto the hood.
 And now they come with Bull Bars, which have to be even more deadly to pedestrians.

 - Dashboard gadgets.
 Even the lowest end car now has an in-dash control panel that’s basically an iPad.
 I’ve driven in cars with these and they often make the simplest task like changing the radio station a byzantine endeavor filled with deep menus and unlimited options.
 Dash navigation maps are useful but also take attention away from the road.
-Memorizing routes and using a mental map of the city is no longer needed.
-Just look at the map in front of you while you drive.
 I’ve seen people glued to their navigation map for trips even in their own city, even for trips less than 2 miles, and even on routes they’ve driven on hundreds of times before.
 Car makers are including more gadgets in their vehicles because they sell cars, not because they make driving safer.

 - Marijuana use.
-Despite your politics on the matter, I don’t see how driving while using a substance known to influence one’s mental state could have a positive effect on roadway safety.
 Studies on the topic have shown some evidence that marijuana use increases the risk of crashes.
-I’ve smelled an increase in marijuana use as I cycle by cars as well.
-I’ve known people who think nothing of smoking a joint before getting behind the wheel.
 This is becoming more common as recreational, non-medical marijuana use becomes more culturally accepted.

 - Backup cams and autonomous driving features.
 Features like lane change warning sensors, back up cams and other autonomous features claim to reduce or eliminate human driver error.
 On the other hand, I’m seeing an increase in the number of people who don’t turn their heads when they back up and completely miss people and objects behind them.
-Becoming overly reliant on convenience features tends to make drivers lazy and even less attentive.
+Becoming overly reliant on convenience features tends to make drivers less attentive.
 As autonomous driving features become common, expect more people to cede control of their vehicles and their attention to technology.
-Instead of technology serving people, people are becoming dependent on technology even for basic tasks, like driving their car in reverse.
 That’s not to say AI and autonomous vehicles will be a disaster, but all new technology has a burden of proof because, by nature, it is unproven and untested in real world conditions over a long period of time.
 And as the evidence of recent U.S. crash increases shows, tech features & gadgets car makers use to sell more cars aren’t showing a safety benefit.

 Many of these issues are undermining the complete streets and traffic calming work that’s being done across the country.
+Improving roadway safety can have quality of life and livability benefits which span every population demographic.
 Vision Zero is showing local benefits, but national trends are pointing downward.
 In 2018, the state of U.S. roadway safety seems like a race between municipalities and regional agencies implementing roadway redesigns & enforcement, and car makers and cultural factors pushing speed, distraction and more aggressive vehicle designs.